 Interactions with patients in the health care system carry inherent risks to both the patient and caregiver including, but not limited to, infectious/communicable diseases.
-In the curriculum, students receive information regarding known risks for various diseases and measures/precautions to decrease these risks.
+In the curriculum, students will be given information regarding known risks for various diseases and measures/precautions to decrease these risks.

-All students shall provide appropriate care to all assigned patients in any setting.
+All students are expected to provide appropriate care to all assigned patients in any setting.
 These assignments may include patients with medical diagnosis of Tuberculosis, Hepatitis A, B, or C, HIV & AIDS, Ebola, MRSA/Staff or other infectious/communicable diseases.
-Students shall implement standard precautions and appropriate barrier protection methods while providing care to all assigned patients.
+Students are expected to implement standard precautions and appropriate barrier protection methods while providing care to all assigned patients.